 Keep as much of your skin covered as possible, and wear gaters or tuck your trousers into your socks or boots when walking through long grass.

-Use an effective insect repellent which contains DEET (Avon Skin So Soft is also widely used to repel mosquitos, but as yet unproven for ticks).
+Use an effective insect repellent which contains DEET (Avon Skin So Soft original formula is also widely used to repel mosquitos, but as yet unproven for ticks).

 What is Lyme disease?

 Lyme disease remains much of a mystery throughout the world, as the symptoms are so similar to many other infections, and vary massively from person to person.

 It is a bacterial infection which, on the whole, can treated effectively.
 However, in a small fraction of cases, lasting symptoms such as arthritis, fatigue, disturbed sleep and cognitive difficulties can last for years.